buildkite/terraform-provider-buildkite/docs/resources/organization_settings.md

 # Resource: organization_settings

+**Note**: This resource has been deprecated.
+In a future minor release, we will remove this resource in favour of the newer `buildkite_organization` [resource](./docs/resources/organization.md) that aligns with the [datasource](./docs/data-sources/organization.md) of the same name.

 This resource allows you to manage the settings for an organization.

 You must be an organization administrator to manage organization settings.